-8.8 A cohesive development with good links to the new public open space and landscaped area is required.
+8.8 The making of a cohesive development with good links to the new public open space and landscaped area.
 This could be achieved in the quality of detailing and attention to scale and proportion of the buildings.
 All elements need to be considered as a whole rather than as individual or separate elements.
 A link between landscape and road surfaces, wall materials and detailing of fences and walls would help to knit the design together.